scalar-labs/scalar-kubernetes/docs/BackupRestoreGuide.md

 * [Backup NoSQL database guide](./BackupNoSQL.md)

-Also, if you use multiple databases under the Scalar products using [Multi-storage Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md) or [Two-phase Commit Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md), you must do the backup operations according to this document.
+Also, if you use multiple databases under the Scalar products using [Multi-storage Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md) or [Two-phase Commit Transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md), you must do the backup operations according to the above document.

 #### Using single RDB